nchoi/NewYorkTaxis/blogpost4.md

 # Predicting Tip Percentages Using Random Forest after Integrating Weather

 For our fourth blog post, we decided to investigate tip percentages, finally taking into account weather from Wunderground.
 Again, we did this using random forest regression.
 Our input variables were
+- Pickup neighborhood
+- Month
+- Hour
 - Temperature
-- Weather Conditions
-- Time of Day
-- Month
+- Condition

 While the target variable was percentage tip, calculated in the SQL query below.